-Tegalalang Rice Terrace & Fields In Ubud, Bali
+Tegalalang Rice Terrace & Ceking Rice Field In Ubud, Bali

 Sadly that also means the place is more and more crowded and has turned into a bit of a tourist trap, but it’s still easy to see why it was partly listed as a UNESCO World Heritage site.

 If you come here in the right month, it’s one of the brightest shades of green you’ll ever see!
-This guide will explain how you can get there, and everything you need to know before you go!
+This guide will explain how to get there, and everything you need to know before you go!

-The Tegalalang rice terrace (also known as Ceking or Tegallalang) uses Bali’s ancient Subak irrigation system, with rice paddies arranged in descending layers.
+The Tegalalang rice terrace (also known as the Ceking rice terrace, or Tegallalang) uses Bali’s ancient Subak irrigation system, with rice paddies arranged in descending layers.

 After taking pictures from above, there’s a path where you can walk down into the valley and see the terraces up close.